SergeySimon/OpenProfile/README.md

 OpenProfile
 ===========

 This is the stable branch, the application should be stable.
+This is the Lite build of OpenProfile, which includes no GUI.

 [![Build Status](https://travis-ci.org/deavmi/OpenProfile.png?branch=master)](https://travis-ci.org/deavmi/OpenProfile)